Firearms Section

 - When removing a bullet from drywall, wood, or other material, cut around the bullet and submit – avoid using metal devices that may mark the bullet.

-- Bullets and cartridge cases should be dried prior to packaging as moisture will corrode the metal and may destroy markings of value.
+- Bullets and cartridge cases should be dried before packaging as moisture will corrode the metal and may destroy markings of value.

 - Bullets (especially lead) should be packaged to protect them from being marked in transport.

-- Items that have blood or other biological fluid must be air dried prior to packaging and labeled appropriately with a BIOHAZARD label.
+- Items that have blood or other biological fluid must be air-dried before packaging and labeled appropriately with a BIOHAZARD label.

 Crime Scene Assistance:

 Members of the Firearms Section may be requested to assist FIS (the Forensic Investigation Section) at crime scenes.
-In this capacity, members of the Firearm/Toolmark Section may assist with examinations such as:
+In this capacity, members of the Firearm Section may assist with examinations such as:

-- Trajectory measurement of the bullet's flight path prior to impact.
+- Trajectory measurement of the bullet's flight path before impact.

 - Assistance with firearms, including unloading and making them safe to package and submit to evidence.